"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-Framing was the second most problematic image quality issue across models, reducing the odds of correct product identification by 83.7\%.
-Specific examples from show that framing issues even affect the identification of common U.S. brands (e.g., Tide detergent, Sprite Zero), which almost certainly occur frequently in the internet-scale training data for these models; see Table~\ref{fig:all-examples}, row 3-4.
-What makes framing interesting is how well VLMs fill in or infer what the rest of the content should be.
+Framing was the second-most problematic image-quality issue across models, reducing the odds of correct product identification by 84.5\%.
+Specific examples from show that framing issues even affect the identification of common U.S. brands (e.g., Tide detergent, Sprite Zero), which almost certainly occur frequently in the internet-scale training data for these models; see Table~\ref{fig:all-examples-blur-framing}, row 3--4.
+What makes framing interesting is how well VLMs fill in or infer the rest of the content.
 Each VLM was varied in this regard.
 For example, GPT and Gemini could fill in ``Tid'' and ``DS'' for Tide Pods, while Llama could fill in ``Tide'' and Molmo filled in neither (despite recognizing it was laundry detergent).
 However, no models could fill in ``Sprite''.

-Finally, rotation was the least problematic image quality issue, reducing the odds of correct product identification by 80\%.
-Qualitatively, we found that rotation makes it harder for VLMs to understand fine text details---which often includes key details about the product---compared to larger attributes, like brand text and logos, or well-known varieties (e.g., Diet for Coke); see Table~\ref{fig:all-examples}, row 5-6.
-For product and variety details, we saw that GPT, Llama, and Molmo failed to identify the product (herb tea) and brand (Bigelow) of a K-Cups pod, while Gemini was correct.
+Finally, rotation was the least problematic image quality issue, reducing the odds of correct product identification by 79.5\%.
+Qualitatively, we found that rotation makes it harder for VLMs to understand fine text details---which often includes key details about the product---compared to larger attributes, like brand text and logos, or well-known varieties (e.g., Diet for Coke); see Table~\ref{fig:all-examples-rotation}.
+For product and variety details, we observed that GPT, Llama, and Molmo failed to identify the product (herb tea) and brand (Bigelow) of a K-Cup pod, whereas Gemini was correct.
 In the second example of Select Choice Chewy granola bars, all models identified the product (granola bars) and variety (chewy, with chocolate chips), but only GPT correctly recognizes the brand.